How to Prepare for Your Arraignment: A Complete Guide

 What Is an Arraignment?

-An arraignment is the first formal court appearance after you’ve been charged with a crime.
+An arraignment is the initial formal court proceeding that occurs after an individual has been charged with a crime.
 It is not a trial, so no evidence is presented, and no witnesses testify.
 The arraignment is typically brief but critically important.
 What happens here can shape the rest of your case.

 The arraignment serves to: